-If you are looking for an easy and simply delicious recipe for your kids to bake for lunch or even dinner, I have a fun one for you today: Pepperoni Rolls.
+If you are looking for an easy and simply delicious recipe for your kids to bake for lunch, dinner or snack, I have a fun recipe for you to give a try: Pepperoni Rolls.

 After I made up the dough I handed the rest over to my soon to be 8 year old chef.

 He divided the dough into 12 equal balls.
 We even broke out the scale to be as accurate as possible (and sneak in a little Spring Break learnin', shhh!)

 Then he spread the dough ball into a circle.
 It works best if you leave it a little thicker in the middle and thinner around the edges.